 Paul BarbeauPresident and General Manager Great Lakes Loons

 The Green Sports Alliance gives organizations a forum to share their successes as well as challenges and learn from each other's experiences.

 Chuck ArmstrongPresident and COO Seattle Mariners

 The Green Sports Alliance is a non-profit organization with a mission to help sports teams, venues and leagues enhance their environmental performance.
-Alliance members represent over 220 sports teams and venues from 16 different sports leagues.
+Alliance members represent over 230 sports teams and venues from 20 different sports leagues.
 Since February of 2010, the Alliance has brought together venue operators, sports team executives and environmental scientists to exchange information about better practices and develop solutions to their environmental challenges that are cost-competitive and innovative.
 The information gathered from this collaboration is available to Alliance members in order that they gain a better understanding of how sporting events can be performed in an environmentally sensitive manner.
 The Green Sports Alliance was conceived and founded by Paul G. Allen’s Vulcan Inc. and the Natural Resources Defense Council.
-Inaugural members and partners of the Alliance include the Seattle Seahawks, Portland Trail Blazers, Seattle Sounders FC, Seattle Mariners, Seattle Storm, Vancouver Canucks, the Bonneville Environmental Foundation, and Milepost Consulting.
+Inaugural members and partners of the Alliance include the Seattle Seahawks, Portland Trail Blazers, Seattle Sounders FC, Seattle Mariners, Seattle Storm, Vancouver Canucks, the Bonneville Environmental Foundation, Green Building Services, and Milepost Consulting.
 If you work in the world of sports, please join us to share your insights and learn valuable strategies that will accelerate the environmental evolution of professional and collegiate sports.